-In 2016, the Council of the District of Columbia amended a law requiring commercial properties to keep their windows and doors closed when running the air conditioner.
+In 2016, the Council of the District of Columbia amended the law requiring commercial Properties to keep their windows and doors closed when running the air conditioner.

 DOES THE LAW APPLY TO ME?

 All commercial properties must keep their doors and windows closed when the air conditioning is running.
-Restaurants using connected indoor and outdoor seating areas are excluded.
+Restaurants are excluded.

 HVAC systems work harder to achieve and maintain set temperatures when doors and windows are open.
 During high heat days this can cause high demands on the electrical grid which, when multiplied or concentrated, may lead to brownouts.
 A brownout causes a reduction in voltage, which can damage your appliances.
 Lights may go dim and electronic devices - especially computers - can be damaged.